What is Cochrane?

 What is Cochrane UK?

-Cochrane UK is one of over 40 regional centres and branches supporting the global work of Cochrane and maximizing the use and impact of Cochrane Reviews for the UK and Ireland (click here to visit the Cochrane Ireland website).
+Cochrane UK is one of over 40 regional geographic groups (Centres, Associate Centres, Affiliates and a Network) supporting the global work of Cochrane and maximizing the use and impact of Cochrane Reviews for the UK and Ireland (click here to visit the Cochrane Ireland website).
 Cochrane UK is funded by the National Institute for Health Research (NIHR) and hosted by the Oxford University Hospitals NHS Foundation Trust.
-The centre supports the production of Cochrane Systematic Reviews through a Learning and Development Programme for Cochrane authors and other contributors.
+Cochrane UK supports the production of Cochrane Systematic Reviews through a Learning and Development Programme for Cochrane authors and other contributors.
 We aim to maximize the impact of Cochrane Reviews by disseminating the findings widely to health professionals, researchers, commissioners, the public, charities and the media, through social media, events, presentations and partnerships through our Engagement Programme.

 - To support Cochrane’s global endeavours to maintain its role as a world-leading producer of the highest quality, most relevant and up-to-date systematic reviews.